Holden Village Logo

 In their shared leadership vision, Kathie, Mark, and Stacy contemplate a Holden Village for the Life of the World.
 They hold common commitments to nurturing and empowering community that engages diversity, interfaith dialogue, spiritual practice, environmental justice, and holy hilarity.

-Kathie, holding an MA in Education, has served in leadership positions with educational institutions both internationally and in the Pacific Northwest.
+Kathie Caemmerer-Bach, holding an MA in Education, has served in leadership positions with educational institutions both internationally and in the Pacific Northwest.
 Most recently, as Chief Academic Officer and Head of School for two innovative nationwide school organizations, she has overseen programming, faculty, personnel, and budgeting.
 Integral to her extensive career has been a lived commitment to educational equity and diversity.
 A fun Holden connection is that Kathie is the daughter of Richard Caemmerer, the Holden icon who painted the mural on the Village Center ceiling.

-Mark, also with an MA in Education, has both taught and worked in administrative roles along with Kathie in Taiwan, Japan, India, and the Seattle area, including work in fundraising, advancement, and partnership management.
+Mark Bach, also with an MA in Education, has both taught and worked in administrative roles along with Kathie in Taiwan, Japan, India, and the Seattle area, including work in fundraising, advancement, and partnership management.
 Most recently, he served as the Vice-Chair for the Grunewald Guild Board of Directors in Leavenworth, Washington and directed product launches with numerous state regulatory agencies for an innovative company transforming professional development across the US.

 Board of Directors

 As a non-profit, Holden Village is governed by a 20-member board of directors whose role has been vital yet evolving over the Village’s history of more than 60 years.
-The board’s self-management policies require board members to “emphasize outward vision rather than internal preoccupation.”
-Board responsibilities include selecting executive directors, approving an annual budget, establishing policy and electing members to fill board vacancies.
+The board’s self-management policies require members to “emphasize outward vision rather than internal preoccupation.”
+Board responsibilities include selecting executive directors, approving an annual budget, establishing policy, and electing members to fill board vacancies.
 Board members serve four-year terms and are limited to three consecutive terms, or 12 years, of service.

 The board meets four times a year for varying lengths of time in different configurations of remote and in-person gatherings.
 Board meetings are held in the Village once per year (in the summer) and via regional gathering once per year (in the autumn) to reduce costs and environmental impacts from travel.
-Additionally, there are several committees which meet separately between these all-member board meetings.
+Additionally, several committees which meet separately between these all-member board meetings.

 Board Member